 The physician directory will continue to be available to patients and others who wish to confirm whether a physician is currently registered and licensed with the College, and provide information as required by the Health Professions Act, including a business address and phone number.
 The physician directory also provides information such as registrants’ place of graduation, credentials, and scope of practice.

 Patients seeking care from a family physician

 Patients having difficulty finding a family physician may consider attending a walk-in clinic in their neighbourhood.
-According to the College standard, Walk-in, Urgent Care and Multi-physician Clinics, physicians working in a walk-in clinic will be held responsible for offering any patient who doesn’t have a dedicated family physician longitudinal medical care, including the provision of appropriate periodic health examinations.
+According to the College practice standard, Primary Care Provision in Walk-in, Urgent Care, and Multi-physician Clinics, physicians working in a walk-in clinic will be held responsible for offering any patient who doesn’t have a dedicated family physician longitudinal medical care, including the provision of appropriate periodic health examinations.